3geek14/Realms/Omnibus.md

 an opaque pouch or other way to keep them hidden - __Active:__ A quest may be required

-Allows the spellcaster to possibly find and reattach the [soul]{.new} of a [soulless]{.new} character.
+Allows the spellcaster to possibly find and reattach the soul of a [soulless]{.new} character.
 When cast, the spellcaster presents the pouch of objects to the [soulless]{.new} character, who must then reach in and take one without looking.
 If the object is one of the four, the soul is reattached.
 If the object is the second color or design, nothing happens.
 This spell must be cast in the presence of the MM, who may require an additional